xamarin/Xamarin.Forms.CarouselView/readme.md

 - solves the "nuget restore cycle problem" whereby a nuget package restored during build modifies a .csproj after the build has parsed the file.
 - vasly simplifies the "getting-started" instructions which encourages community contribution.

 A hermetic build environment is most simply achieved by checking all dependencies into source control (e.g. msbuild.exe, C# compiler, nuget packages emulators, SDKs, and all referenced assemblies of .Net framework).
 So, just like a Docker container, it is fully self-contained.
 This is not easily achieved with Git as Git  is not designed to manage binaries out of the box.
-However Git could fairly easily be augmented to support this (see [git lfs nuget proxy](git-lfs-nuget-proxy)).
+However Git could fairly easily be primitive to support this (see [git lfs nuget proxy](git-lfs-nuget-proxy)).

 ## Git Lfs Nuget Proxy